Dáil Éireann has passed the following Resolution in which the concurrence of Seanad Éireann is desired:

-(11) That any consideration by the Joint Committee, the Select Committee or a sub-Committee of security issues relating to Northern Ireland shall be in private session.
+(11) That any consideration by the Joint Committee, the Select Committee or a sub-Committee of political and security issues relating to Northern Ireland shall be in private session.

-(12) That Dáil Éireann may refer reports relevant to the Department of Foreign Affairs to the Joint Committee for discussion, observations and recommendations, and the Joint Committee shall report thereon to both Houses of the Oireachtas.
+(12) That reports relevant to the Department of Foreign Affairs may be referred to the Joint Committee for discussion, observations and recommendations, and the Joint Committee shall report thereon to both Houses of the Oireachtas.

 (13) That the Joint Committee shall make an annual report to both Houses of the Oireachtas which shall detail: